 Our PSHE curriculum aims to prevent child on child abuse and opportunities are provided for students to report any concerns.
-However, should we identify child on child abuse and identify risk of significant harm, we will refer to Social

-Care and the police to make sure that the children and young people affected get the help and protection they need.
-Should the case not require Social Care intervention Early Help will be put in place.
+However, should we identify child on child abuse and identify risk of significant harm, we will refer to the Integrated Front Door and the police to make sure that the children and young people affected get the help and protection they need.
+Should the case not require Social Care intervention Early Help will be offered.